omicsEye/seqSight/README.md

 ## INSTALLATION ##

-Linux based and Mac OS:
+Linux-based and Mac OS:
 * First open a terminal
 ```
 $ sudo pip3 install seqSight
 ```
-If you use `sudo` then you need provide admin password and teh software will be installed for all users.
+If you use `sudo` then you need to provide an admin password and the software will be installed for all users.

-You can also install it as on user home directory by providing `--user` or specifying a path by providing a pATH AFTER `-t` option.
+You can also install it on the user's home directory by providing `--user` or specifying a path by providing a pATH AFTER `-t` option.

 Windows OS:
 * First open a Command Prompt terminal as administrator